maxymoo22/cppPlatformer/resources/maps/making-levels/docs/index.md

 Look around in here if you want to learn how to make your own levels, and with cool features.

+## Note to self

+* When creating static object outlines, with polygons, you must always specify the points anitclockwise due to the new one-sided chain shapes in box2d

 ## Moving platforms

 * Create a new polygon object.
 Make sure the type property is set to `mp`